Crimson Waxcap

 One of the larger Waxcaps, the Crimson Waxcap is less common than the Scarlet Waxcap but can grow in large numbers in the right conditions which means fields, meadows and heaths that have been left free of chemicals, fertilisers or ploughing.

-Being fairly rare this beautiful mushroom, although edible, is better to admire and photograph than to pick for any reason.
+Being fairly rare this beautiful mushroom, although edible, is better to admire and photograph unless found in large numbers.

 Mushroom Type | |